|

 device shake as the read-write heads swung back and forth.

-A huge source of delay for distributed databases and databases on
+A huge source of delay for distributed databases and

-to reduce data transmission time.
+the world to reduce data transmission time.

-Indeed, even now these three components of disk access latency exist.
+access latency exist.
 Before large data buffer caches and

 RAID, the DBA had to manually place data files on the disk and